Xbox One to Offer $399 Option, Does Not Include Kinect 2.0

 Honestly, this gives me a very bad taste in my mouth and I figure that it is something Microsoft is doing because they are growing more desperate with sales as the Playstation 4 continues to dominate in total consoles shipped and actually sold to the consumer.
 I think this is something Microsoft needs to re-evaluate.
 Catch my full opinion on the matter after the jump.

-“.
+Finally Microsoft is giving the people what they want by not packaging in the Kinect 2.0 in a $399 bundle, most likely to rival the $399 price point of Sony’s Playstation 4.
+There was a lot of pre-release Xbox One worrying connected to the Kinect 2.0 with spying and the like, which I wrote about in my article “Is the Xbox One Fated to Fail?“.
 In fact, the fear was so real that many claimed they will not buy an Xbox One without at least the option to have it fully disconnected unless they planned on using it.
 Unfortunately, I feel that Microsoft is giving into these demands for the same reason they reversed their policy on DRM and having the “Always On” and the “Kinect need to be connected all the time” requirements, the consumer is voting with their wallet.
 Following what consumers said previously was the right call as those policies were absolutely insane, but I cannot help but feel that this is different, even if there was a small portion that still want the Xbox One with the promise to buy it if there was a $100 cheaper, Kinect-less version present.

 This move by Xbox, however, I just feel they are moving in the wrong direction because, as an Xbox One owner myself, you will not be getting the full experience without your Kinect and certain things are harder without the Kinect sensor (Such as snapping applications, recording with the game DVR, and just minor conveniences like turning on your Xbox One or launching games) and I feel they will be missing the “streamlined” feeling that the Xbox One is suppose to deliver.
 Without the Kinect they are going to be looking at very frustrated customers who may hate the Xbox One even more and feel that they bought an incomplete product, simply because the Xbox One was designed to be in its “Final Form” by having the Kinect attachment.
 My training partner, Rasean, Kinect 2.0 malfunctioned on him and he had to send it back and was immediately frustrated by not having easy accessiblity to features of the Game DVR.
 Saying “Xbox, Record That” is significantly easier than pushing the Home button, pushing start, select “Snap”, choosing the app, and then manually doing what you have to do; by that time, 30 seconds have already passed and you will have to choose a longer DVR capture period all while being unable to defend yourself in-game.